SunStarSys/www/content/CMS/reference.md

 To use the bookmarklet simply browse your live production site (NOT in the CMS!), locate a page you'd like to edit, and click on the bookmarklet.
 You'll be taken to a page within this CMS that allows you to edit the content.

-For a demonstration of the CMS, visit <https://www.openoffice.org/> and click on the bookmarklet to view a live prototype in action.
+For a demonstration of the CMS, visit <https://www.openoffice.org/> for a massive site, or <https://thrift.apache.org/> for an intricate one, and click on the bookmarklet to view a live prototype in action.

 ## Onboarding Process